KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-feature-pr.md

 <!-- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!-- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] Pull request title matches the title of the linked issue
+- [ ] Pull request title matches the title of the linked issue.
 - [ ] The **_[add version here]_** text in the pull request description replaced with the version.
 - [ ] Associated issue exists and is linked to this pull request.
-    - One issue per pull request
+    - One issue per pull request.
 - [ ] My code follows the coding style of this project.
     - This is enforced by the *.editorconfig* files in the project and displayed as warnings.
 If there is an edge case with coding style that should be ignored or changed, reach out and lets discuss it.
 - [ ] All tests passed locally.